Consultants on Workers Comp Classification Codes, Experience Modifiers, Payroll Audits, & More

 MONTGOMERY, ALABAMA 36131

-This body also regulates individual self-insurers and group self-insurance programs.
+This agency also regulates individual self-insurers and group self-insurance programs.

 Disputes about Workers Compensation insurance (including premiums) are the province of The Alabama Department of Insurance.
 Contact information for this body is as follows.